ewfx/gaied-ai-squad/README.md

 Modern enterprises, especially in the financial sector, receive thousands of emails and documents daily.
 Manually triaging, classifying, and routing this information is time-consuming and error-prone.
 Inspired by the need for intelligent automation, we built a solution using Generative AI to streamline this process—minimizing human effort, reducing turnaround time, and improving accuracy in decision-making.

 ## ⚙️ What It Does
 This AI-powered tool automates the triage and routing of emails and documents in financial systems.
-It:

 • Extracts key financial data from unstructured content

 • Classifies requests by type and urgency